rancher/docs/content/k3s/latest/en/installation/installation-requirements/_index.md

 ## Prerequisites

-*    Two nodes cannot have the same hostname.
+Two nodes cannot have the same hostname.

 If all your nodes have the same hostname, use the `--with-node-id` option to append a random suffix for each node, or otherwise devise a unique name to pass with `--node-name` or `$K3S_NODE_NAME` for each node you add to the cluster.

 ## Operating Systems

 K3s should run on just about any flavor of Linux.

-However, K3s is tested on the following operating systems and their subsequent non-major releases.
+K3s is officially supported and tested on the following operating systems and their subsequent non-major releases:

 *    Ubuntu 16.04 (amd64)
 *    Ubuntu 18.04 (amd64)
+*    Raspbian Buster*

-> * If you are using **Raspbian Buster**, follow [these steps]({{<baseurl>}}/k3s/latest/en/advanced/#enabling-legacy-iptables-on-raspbian-buster) to switch to legacy iptables.
+\* If you are using **Raspbian Buster**, follow [these steps]({{<baseurl>}}/k3s/latest/en/advanced/#enabling-legacy-iptables-on-raspbian-buster) to switch to legacy iptables.

-> * If you are using **Alpine Linux**, follow [these steps]({{<baseurl>}}/k3s/latest/en/advanced/#additional-preparation-for-alpine-linux-setup) for additional setup.
+If you are using **Alpine Linux**, follow [these steps]({{<baseurl>}}/k3s/latest/en/advanced/#additional-preparation-for-alpine-linux-setup) for additional setup.

 ## Hardware